xperscore/alley/README.md

-# MongoEngine Migrations

 ## About

-The applicaiton allows you to create, execute and rollback migrations for MongoDB.
+Alley allows you to create, execute and rollback migrations for MongoDB in python using MongoEngine.

-The migration files stored in a specified `migrations` directory.
+Migration files are stored in a specified `migrations` directory.
-Each file contains up and down python methods.
+Each file contains up and down methods: python functions that receive the MongoEngine database connection.
-After execution a record about migration is added to `db_migrations` mongo collection.
+After execution a record about the migration run is added to `db_migrations` mongo collection.
+Migrations can be run from the command line, such as in a deployment script, or imported.

-This package is a fork of https://bitbucket.org/letsignitcloud/flask-mongoengine-migrations by Andrey Zhukov.
+Forked from https://bitbucket.org/letsignitcloud/flask-mongoengine-migrations by Andrey Zhukov.

+## Install

+    pip install alley

 ## Usage

 ### Create migration

-    alley <PATH to migrations directory> create <name>
+    alley <PATH to migrations parent directory> create <name>

-Creates migration file `<id>_<name>.py` with empty up and down methods.
+Creates migration file `<id>_<name>.py` with no-op up and down methods.
+Also creates a `migrations` directory at this path if none exists.

 ### Show status